juan-pineda/Tesis_5_AGN_fitter/README.md

   * To analyse from the best fit the meaning of the physical parameters, uncertainties and limitations to describe each host galaxies and its AGNs.

-  * (To interpret the physical meaning, uncertainties and limitations of the inferred physical parameters as a plausible description of each host galaxies and its AGNs.)

   * To estimate the global differences in the inferred physical parameters according to the underlying models assumed during the fits.